 But the revenue and other financial indicators of similar websites will give us an idea of how much it is worth.
 Recently, Github was sold to Microsoft for $7.5 billion.
 At the time of writing, Github had 45+ million users.
 That’s about 3.5 times larger than the 13+ million users Stack Overflow has.
 7.5/3.5 gives us a modest $2.14 billion valuation.

 However, a large number of users in both websites are dormant.
-Hence, the number of users alone is not a good indicator for valuing it.
-The SEO rank of stackoverflow.com should significantly increase its value.
+Hence, the number of users alone is not a good indicator for valuing it. stackoverflow.com has a very high SEO rank which should significantly increase its value.
 New content posted on Stack Overflow is crawled almost instantly by Google.

 Google’s crawler is now indexing us at, and I am not making this up, 10 requests per second which is the maximum.
 This is confirmed in Google Webmaster Tools. – Jeff Atwood

-Content quality and user engagement is much higher in Stack Overflow.
-For example, GitHub’s Alexa global internet engagement rank is 76 and Stack Overflow’s rank is 44.
-This is because a large number of Stack Overflow users are not registered users but those who visit it from search engines.
+Compared to Github, Stack Overflow has both higher quality content and user engagement.
+At the time of writing, GitHub’s Alexa global internet engagement rank was 75 and Stack Overflow’s rank was 46.
+This is because a large number of Stack Overflow users are not part of its 13 million registered users but those who visit it from search engines.

-Now, I will talk about strategic value.
+Now, let’s talk about strategic value.
 The main reason GitHub was sold for $7.5 billion is because of its strategic value.
 Microsoft doesn’t need GitHub to generate revenue.
 It brought GitHub to get its hand on the huge developer user-base GitHub has.

 It will help Microsoft promote its development ecosystem and encourage developers to build software products on Windows platform.
 Windows has lost market share to OS X and Chrome OS in recent years.
 Its market share has slumped from 95% in 2009 to 76% in 2020.